Beyond Multi-Token Prediction: Pretraining LLMs with Future Summaries: Conclusion

 \section{Conclusion}

 In this work, we highlighted a key limitation of existing multi-token prediction methods: the difficulty of scaling auxiliary heads for long-horizon future prediction.
 Towards this, we proposed \textit{Future Summary Prediction} (FSP), a novel pretraining framework that shifts the auxiliary objective from predicting specific future tokens to predicting a (learned) summary of the future.
 Experiments on 8B models, using both hand-crafted and learned summaries, demonstrate that FSP delivers a stronger, more robust training signal, improving over NTP and MTP on challenging reasoning and coding tasks.
 Our findings indicate that focusing on abstract, predictable aspects of the future is a promising strategy for designing more efficient and effective pretraining objectives for next-generation large language models.
+Future work can focus on designing computationally efficient approaches for learning future summaries (embeddings), potentially without training a reverse model.